agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

     }
 })
 ```
-To register a newly created Storage, we use the [registerStorage](#registerstorage) function.
+Such Storage can be registered in AgileTs with the [registerStorage()](#registerstorage) method.
+After a successful registration we can store/[persist](../state/Methods.md#persist) any State in the Storage.

 ### 📭 Props